 Online – W (regular start); V (late start)

 Online Blended – B sections with days and times listed

 Remote – W, V, - date/time

 For more information about a specific class, email email@example.com.
-When choosing classes for fall, you can use the same codes to tell how your course will be delivered.
+When choosing classes for spring, you can use the same codes to tell how your course will be delivered.

 3. I am not comfortable with online classes.
 Or, I am not comfortable coming to campus to take classes.
 What are my options if my course delivery does not meet my preference?